 Any code is sand-boxed in an isolated application domain.
 So you can’t do things like try and list directories, write to files, or anything else naughty!

-This a very simple code module.
-It takes in 2 inputs, and returns a string.
-The return value of the method is the result of the module.
+As a simple example, shown below is DataFlow with a Code Module that takes in 2 inputs (a string and an integer), and returns the concatenated string.
+The return value of the method is the result of the Module.
 If the method returns ‘void’, then the result is set to null.

 public class TestClass